vtphan/plot-tutorial/README.md

 # ggplot very basic tutorial

 This tutorial shows how to do basic data analysis using R/ggplot2.
-If you want to use already-created tools for quick data analyses, go [here](utilities)
+If you want to use already-created tools for quick data analyses, go [here](utilities).

 ## Starting up